|Fri 05-05-2023, 16:00Ipswich Haven Marina||Mon 08-05-2023, 16:00Ipswich Haven Marina||Trinovante||3 Nights||TR050523|

 A short day sail up the coast is the hustle and bustle of commercial activity on the River Orwell at Felixstowe.
 Here is one of the busiest container ports in the UK where big tugs manoeuver ships arriving from all over the world.

 Steeped in sailing history and tradition, the Thames Estuary is one of the last places in the UK where traditional boats are still a common sight.
-You are almost certain to see a Thames sailing barges and one of the fishing smacks
+You are almost certain to see a Thames Sailing Barge or two, along with some of the local fishing smacks

 This is also Trinovante’s ‘home’ and where our schooner was built so we know it well.